 - Vaarsuvius's Deal with the Devil, literally harnessing the powers of evil, ultimately doesn't accomplish what they planned.
 In a twist, V's subsequent actions cause a LOT of change, some of it even good, but they're left morose at how badly things went awry.
 Thankfully, this has started V down some real character development.

 - The final Act of Dr. Horrible's Sing-Along Blog, Joss Whedon's 2008 Web Original supervillain musical.
-Dr. Horrible, attempting to kill Captain Hammer to both gain entry to the Evil League of Evil and win Penny's heart, indirectly causes Penny's death and Captain Hammer's humiliation.
+Dr. Horrible/Billy attempts to kill Captain Hammer to both gain entry to the Evil League of Evil and win Penny's heart.
+In doing so, Billy indirectly causes Penny's death and Captain Hammer's humiliation.
 The final scenes show him living the high life of an A-List villain... but the final shot shows Billy, heart-broken and traumatized.
 And the final song describes that he has achieved everything he ever wanted, but the lyrics are dripping with double meanings: "The world I wanted at my feet": the world is my oyster, or Penny - the "world I wanted" - lying dead at his feet.
 It's also shown that all of this was strictly unnecessary; Penny thought Billy was attractive, and probably would have gone out with him had he asked her to.
 But Billy was so into the role of the Dogged Nice Guy that he loved the idea of Penny more than Penny herself, and never realized this until Penny was dead, leaving his schemes All for Nothing.